submariner-io/submariner-website/src/content/releases/_index.en.md

 weight = 15
 +++

-## v0.2.0 Overlapping CIDRs support
+## v0.2.0 Overlapping CIDR support

-> This release is focused on overlapping CIDRS support between clusters
+> This release is focused on overlapping CIDR support between clusters

 * Support for Overlapping CIDRs between clusters (globalnet)
 * Enhanced e2e scripts, which will be shared between repositories in the shipyard project (ongoing work)
 * Local registry in make e2e, improves e2e deployment.
-* Refactoring for support pluggable drivers (in preparation for wireguard support)
+* Refactoring for support pluggable drivers (in preparation for [WireGuard](https://www.wireguard.com/) support)

 ## v0.1.1 Submariner with more light

-> This release has focused on stability for the Ligthouse support
+> This release has focused on stability for the Lighthouse support

 * cleaner logging for submariner-engine
 * cleaner logging for submariner-route-agent